 What is the next step after passing the examination?

-Successful exam candidates will receive applications for the CPA certificate after they have passed all sections of the examination.
 A successful exam candidate may not use the certified public accountant or CPA title until the certificate (license) application has been approved by the Board.

 • Successfully complete the Uniform CPA examination

-• Good moral character
+• Be of good moral character

 • Submit the application form required by the Board